-RSE is coordinated by the Head of Life Skills/PSHEE with reference to Medical Staff, other Heads of Department and outside agencies, where applicable.
-The Head of Life Skills/PSHEE is responsible for the overall planning, implementation and review of the RSE programme.
+RSE is coordinated by the Heads of Life Skills/PSHEE with reference to Health Centre Staff, other Heads of Department and outside agencies, where applicable.
+The Heads of Life Skills/PSHEE is responsible for the overall planning, implementation and review of the RSE programme.

-Delivery is through planned aspects within PSHEE, Biology, Drama and RE curricula and addressing moral and ethical issues, which may arise from apparently unrelated topics in all National Curriculum subjects.
+Delivery is through planned aspects within Life Skills/PSHEE, Biology, Drama (Senior) and RE (Senior) curricula and addressing moral and ethical issues, which may arise from apparently unrelated topics in all National Curriculum subjects.
 Within this category, as long as any discussion takes place within the context of the subject, it will not be deemed part of the RSE programme and therefore not subject to the parents being permitted to withdraw their child.

-Relationships Education and Sex Education form part of the Life Skills/PSHEE Programme in Years 3 to 13.
+Relationships Education and Sex Education form part of the Life Skills Programme.
 Pupils are taught in mixed ability and in both mixed gender and single sex groups for certain components of the course.